Stancoo/contrastive_loss/README.md

 <p align="center">
   <img src="pics/scratch_traditional/progress.png" width=60% />
 </p>
 As it follows from the plot, the train loss almost coinsides with the validation loss.
-The first step corresponds to the recovery of the numbers "78" and the second - to the recovery of the margin of a coin.
+The first plateu corresponds to the recovery of the numbers "78" and the second - to the recovery of the margin of a coin.